thecoolwinter/blog/Posts/2026-03-07-OpenBudget-DevLog-01/index.md

 Combining all of this, we get a new Home Screen design.

 <img src="./v2-home-screen.webp" alt="home screen screenshot" style="max-height:580px;" />

+I'm extremely happy with this.
+There's tons more visual space, the fonts are clearer, and there's more space for user's category names.
+On top of this, at larger accessibility text sizes the layout doesn't change very much.
+The fonts grow bigger, but for the most part we can keep the same layout even at those sizes.

 One of the most fun things about this is that I did a lot of experimenting with fonts, specifically font modifiers and OpenType features ([which I wrote about here](https://khanwinter.com/2026-02-06-OpenType-UIFont/)).
 The result is this very nice, specialized, monetary, font for all currency labels in the app.
 It has more open characters, and emphasizes clarity even on small labels.
 There's a few other subtle typography improvements as well, such as the fact that the navigator cells now are slightly more bold than category cells, providing more visual distinction between the two.